UnlawfulCitizen/MTTA/README.md

 ![](logo.png)

-Chrome extension that replaces occurrences of Donald Trump with random insults.
+Replaces occurrences of Donald Trump with more fun names.